 Imagine you are a fruit picker in an orchard.
-The low-hanging fruit is easy to reach, and you can often pick them as you walk through the orchard.
-However, if you wanted to reach the fruit higher up, you would have to drag a ladder from tree to tree.
+The low-hanging fruit is easy to reach, and you can pick it as you walk through the orchard.
+On the other hand, if you wanted to reach the fruit higher up, you would have to drag a ladder from tree to tree.

 How Can Businesses Use the Low-Hanging Fruit Principle?

-Although many factors influence business decisions, you should understand three fundamental microeconomic principles:
+Although many factors influence business decisions, you should understand:

 - how opportunity cost functions;